bari86/wordpress-nginx-docker/ssl/README.md

 # SSL - certificates for development

 SSL development certificates are included in this repository for demonstration purposes and should be replaced with genuine certificates in production.
+For example, look for the one ending with *.defaults.

 - `privkey.pem`  : the private key for your certificate.
 - `fullchain.pem`: the certificate file used in most server software (copy of chain.pem for development purposes).